-The Pain Recovery Program typically begins with medically managed withdrawal and detoxification from any habit-forming substances.
+The Pain Recovery Program typically begins with medically monitored withdrawal and detoxification from any habit-forming substances.
 After withdrawal and detox, the individual then enters into up to four weeks of structured curriculum tailored to each individual’s needs and medical requirements.
 Services will individual and group counseling, educational and process groups, attendance at twelve-step and pain recovery support groups, family sessions and a variety of enhanced medical and holistic services.
 Goals for these healing practices include long-term health benefits and an enhanced overall sense of well-being, and all of them are geared towards the goal of learning to live and enjoy life in the presence of chronic pain without the use of habit-forming substances.

 Las Vegas Recovery Center’s pain recovery treatment program includes a broad range of services to ensure that we best meet our client’s unique needs:

 Note: Cost of medications are not included in the program, but medications will be ordered through the patient’s insurance.

 |Chiropractic treatment—three times per week, including a Functional Assessment with chiropractor on admission and discharge.|